NoahHenrikKleinschmidt/Qupid/README.md

 `Qupid` allows you to automatically analyse your qPCR assays through established Delta-Delta-Ct analysis.
 Qupid is built as an intuitive and versatile graphical user interface to provide access to the core functionalities of the python `qpcr` module.
 Qupid supports a variety of differently structured `csv` or `excel` input datafiles and handles data reading, outlier filtering, delta-Ct and delta-delta-Ct computation, as well as instant data visualisation.
 Final results, as well as intermediary computations can be downloaded directly as `csv` files, while figures can be easily customised and saved as well.

 ### Is Qupid reliable and reproducible?
-Qupid and the `qpcr` module have been tested on a variety of different input files and have reproduced existing results from conventional Delta-Delta-Ct analyses that were manually performed in excel sheets.
-Hence, there are currently no known issues with either Qupid or `qpcr`.
+Qupid and the `qpcr` module have been tested on a variety of different datasets and have reproduced existing results from conventional Delta-Delta-Ct analyses that were manually performed in excel sheets.
+Hence, there are currently no known issues with either Qupid or `qpcr` with regard to reliability.

-To ensure your Qupid results are reproducible, Qupid records all settings it uses to perform its computation and even the plotting in a `Session Log`.
+To ensure your Qupid results are reproducible, Qupid records all settings it uses to perform its computation and even plotting in a `Session Log`.
 You can (and should!) download the Session Log alongside with your results.
 The Session Log is in `json` format and can be opened in any conventional text editor.

 ### How does it work?